List of Rocky and Bullwinkle episodes: The Weather Lady

 A fortune telling machine in the form of a lady is used by Boris and Natasha for an illegal gambling boat.

 Louse on 92nd Street

 Bullwinkle witnesses a known gangster commit a crime and now must be guarded lest Boris, a fanatical admirer of the gangster, eliminate him.

 Wossamotta U

 A forlorn college football team discovers Bullwinkle's unstoppable abilities as a passer and it quickly swells into undefeated success and superstardom, drawing out sports gamblers Boris and Natasha as well as a Southern Revanchist.

 This episode is full of numerous editing errors and inconsistencies.
-Most famously, during the final game against Mud City, when the Narrator says, "in the next ten minutes, Wossomotta U replayed the enitre last two years of the Civil War!", The Scoreboard read W.U. - 0, M.C. - 7(This means the first Touchdown W.U. scored was forgotten during editing) When the final touchdown is made and Rocky declares, "Wossamotta wins!", based on the final score: Mud City - 7, Wossomotta U - 6, Wossomotta lost the game.
-Even the Narrator is incorrect when he says that Wossomotta U finished its season unbeaten.
-This is the only time when Boris and Natasha have defeated Rocky and Bullwinkle, but the episode still shows them losing.
-This also means that because Wossomotta U lost, all the bets that Boris placed on Mud City actually won and Fearless Leader betting the Pottsylvanian Treasury therefore won 500 times its entire contents, since the odds to beat Wossomotta U was 500 - 1 for the final game.
+Most notably, Wossamotta is spelled inconsistently on screen, and the scoreboard rarely shows the correct score during the final game against Mud City.
+As well, when the final touchdown is made and Rocky declares, "Wossamotta wins!", compiling the scoring that had already been accounted for, Bullwinkle's last-second touchdown actually wouldn't have scored enough points for Wossamotta to have won the game.